-Temporary stories and messaging were provided by Facebook before with similar paths followed by WhatsApp and Instagram as well.
+Temporary stories and messaging were provided by Facebook before, with similar paths followed by WhatsApp and Instagram as well.
 Facebook has even copied popular Snapchat features like that of the camera and face filters.
 Now the social media mammoth is running behind the addictive streak feature that keeps users hooked on in sending messages in consecutive days.

-As for Snapchat, streaks are quite popular among the young users.
+As for Snapchat, streaks are quite popular among young users.
 It is, in fact, an ideal gamification tool where users are encouraged to send ‘more’ snaps.
 With Streaks, you can even warn your friends when a Snapstreak is almost broken.

 In case Facebook rolls out the streaks feature to all users, the same is more likely to arrive in WhatsApp and Instagram as well.
 A social media service will never want to give up any opportunity that inspires engagement for users via fun and easiness.
 Therefore, it is more likely that Messenger will roll streaks out soon.

 What’s your opinion on this feature?
 How do you think it will influence your online activities and presence?
 Share your thoughts in the comments, and keep following us for the latest tech news.